mhagger/git-test/env.md

 * `GIT_TEST_NAME` - Corresponds to the name of the current running test.

+* `GIT_TEST_PREVIOUS_CHECKED_OUT_COMMIT` - When `git-test` runs tests on
+several commits, this variable contains the commit that was checked out for the previous test.
+Will be blank for the first commit checked out in a test run.

 # Example usage

 Q: Wow, the following seems really complicated, do I really have to do all that